99designs/aws-vault/USAGE.md

 ## Using `aws_vault_credential_process`

 Using `aws_vault_credential_process` in your config allows you to specify a command that will be executed to generate credentials.
 This is useful for supporting ad-hoc scenarios such as using as custom implementation of IAM Identity Provider logic that requires calling identity vendor specific APIs.
-This is not to be confused with `credential_process` which is a supported by AWS CLI.
 This allows for using the security advantages of aws-vault while using a custom credentials source.
+This is not to be confused with `credential_process` which is supported by AWS CLI.

 MFA is not supported in the profile section as it is expected to be handled externally.
 A profile using `aws_vault_credential_process` can be used as source profile for another profile specifying a role.
 Usage example: